cablespaghetti/k3s-monitoring/README.md

 kubectl apply -f traefik-dashboard.yaml
 ```

+This dashboard JSON is copied from [Grafana's amazing dashboards site](https://grafana.com/grafana/dashboards/4475).

 For this reason we haven't configured Grafana with any persistent storage so any dashboards imported or created and not put in a ConfigMap will disappear if the Pod restarts.

 We can now create alerts with Prometheus Rules using the Prometheus Operator `PrometheusRule`: